cs4118/recitations/E-Freezer/freezer_sched_class.md

 ## Understanding `sched_class`

-In this section, I will analyze `struct sched_class` and talk briefly about what each function does.
+In this section, I will analyze `struct sched_class` and talk briefly about what most of the functions do.
 I've reproduced `struct sched_class` below.

 ```c
 struct sched_class {